 Display name: Set the display name field to the name as you like.

 Account: Enter the SIP login from PBX, into the register name.

 Password: Enter the SIP password from PBX, into the password field.

 Registrar: Enter the SIP server address and port number from PBX, into the server host field.

 Check all the fields carefully, confirm that they match the details in your SIP devices section of PBX and make sure that you have applied the configuration inside PBX before trying to register a new device.

 The registered status should appear in System Information as OK, if the details have been entered correctly.

 You should now be able to make and receive calls via your device.
-Should any further help be require please contact our support department.
+Should any further help be required please contact our support department.